-Fully licensed and accredited by AAAHC.
+- Fully licensed and accredited by AAAHC.

-- Committed to providing quality pharmaceutical services with emphasis on individual patient counseling about such issues as drug interaction, dosage, appropriate storage and side effects
+- Committed to providing quality pharmaceutical services with an emphasis on individual patient counseling about such issues as drug interaction, dosage, appropriate storage, and side effects.

 - An academic training site for the U-M College of Pharmacy Experiential Program.

 Insurance and payment

-The Pharmacy accepts multiple prescription drug plans, including the following.
-This list is not comprehensive and is subject to change - please consult staff for questions:
+The UHS Pharmacy accepts multiple prescription drug plans.
+The following list is not comprehensive and is subject to change, please consult staff for questions:

 - Most Michigan BlueCross-BlueShield Plans